wp-plugins/nofollow-for-external-link/readme.txt

 == Frequently Asked Questions ==

-Ques.
-Can i exclude domain not to add `rel=nofollow`?
+<strong>Ques.</strong> Can i exclude domain not to add `rel=nofollow`?
 How can i add domain names, for those links i don't want to add `rel=nofollow`?

-Ans: Yes now you can exclude domain names.
+<strong>Ans:</strong> Yes now you can exclude domain names.
 Please go to WordPress Admin Panel -> Settings -> NoFollow ExtLinks, and follow instructions.

-Ques.
-Does this plugins works for custom post type content?
+<strong>Ques.</strong> Does this plugins works for custom post type content?

-Ans: Yes it does.
+<strong>Ans:</strong> Yes it does.

 == Screenshots ==